-The epithelial tissues are identified both by the number of layers and by the shape of the cells in the upper layers.
+The epithelial tissues are identified by the number of layers and the shape of the cells in the upper layers.

-There are three main cellular forms associated with epithelial cells: squamous epithelium, cuboidal epithelium and columnar epithelium.
+There are three primary cellular forms associated with epithelial cells: squamous epithelium, cuboidal epithelium, and columnar epithelium.

-There are three ways to describe stratification of the epithelium: simple, stratified and pseudostratified.
+There are three ways to describe epithelium stratification: simple, stratified, and pseudostratified.

 The pseudostratified epithelium has fine extensions similar to the hair called cilia and unicellular glands called goblet cells that secrete mucus.